-Mr. Marttin was appointed to Rabobank's Executive Board as of 1 July 2009.
+Mr. Marttin was appointed to the Managing Board as of 1 July 2009.
+Within the Managing Board, Mr. Marttin is responsible for international Rural & Retail, Sustainability, Leasing, B4F Inspiration Centre and the Rabobank Foundation.
 Mr. Marttin joined Rabobank in 1990.
-Within the Executive Board, Mr. Marttin is responsible for the international retail network, the regional international operations, international risk management and Rabobank Development.
 From 1990 until 2004 he fulfilled a number of international positions within Rabobank.
-After several positions in Brazil and Curacao he served as Head of International Corporates in Hong Kong, Head of Risk Management in Indonesia and as General Deputy Manager for Rabobank Australia and New Zealand.
-Prior to his appointment to Rabobank's Executive Board, he was Chairman of the board of directors of Rabobank Amsterdam.
+After several positions in Brazil and Curacao he served as Head of International Corporates in Hong Kong, Head of Risk Management in Indonesia and as Deputy General Manager Rural Banking for Rabobank Australia and New Zealand.
+From 2004 until 2009 he was Chairman of the board of directors of Rabobank Amsterdam.